-Number of Students Served: The Bridging Communities Governor’s STEM Academy will have the capacity to enroll 95 students, grades 11-12.
-During the initial school year (2012-2013) applications will be accepted for 54 students.
+Number of Students Served: The Bridging Communities Governor’s STEM Academy has an enrollment capacity of 100 students, grades 11-12.

-Academy Goals and Description: The overall goals of the Governor’s STEM Academy are to provide students with the 21st-century, STEM-enriched technological skills and knowledge necessary to succeed in postsecondary education and in the world of work through authentic, rigorous, project-based work while building partnerships with parents, community and business leaders to meet these goals.
+Academy Goals and Description: The overall goals of the Governor’s STEM Academy are to provide students with the 21st-century, STEM-enriched technological skills and knowledge necessary to succeed in postsecondary education and in the world of work through authentic, rigorous, project-based learning opportunities while building partnerships with parents, community members, industry, and business leaders to meet these goals.

 Specific Governor’s STEM Academy objectives include: